Conflict Minerals Regulatory Compliance

-The purpose of the regulations is to prevent armed groups from funding their operations through the sale of minerals.
-Under these regulations, importers of conflict minerals must carry out due diligence on their supply chain, checking where the minerals and metals they import have been mined and processed responsibly.
+Under conflict minerals regulations, importers of these minerals must carry out due diligence on their supply chain, confirming where the minerals and metals they import have been processed and that they have been processed responsibly.

 Learn more about our Regulatory Coverage